GlastonburyC/Kaggle---Fisheries/README.md

 # Kaggle: Fisheries multi-species fish detection
 # (Image recognition problem)

-The latest k-fold cross-validation weights are in train_relabelled/ and new_labels/.
-They are 45 epoch runs with 960x640 bbox predictiond using high confidence assignment IOU = 0.70
+The latest 3-fold cross-validation weights are 'bbox_weights0.h5' - training on bounding boxes and whole images with the relabelled images (using the relabelling scripts). bbox of test data is only 0.70 score or higher.

-weights0,1,2,3.h5

 Kaggle competition to assign a probability that an image contains one of eight catagories: